microsoft/botframework-solutions/docs/_docs/overview/skills.md

 ---

 # {{ page.title }}
 Bot Framework Skills are re-usable conversational skill building-blocks covering conversational use-cases enabling you to add extensive functionality to a Bot within minutes.
 Skills include LUIS models, Dialogs and Integration code and delivered in source code form enabling you to customize and extend as required.
-At this time we provide Calendar, Email, ToDo, Point of Interest skills and a number of other experimental skills.
+At this time we provide Calendar, Email, To Do, Point of Interest skills and a number of other experimental skills.

 A Skill is like a standard conversational bot but with the ability to be plugged in to a broader solution.
 This can be a complex Virtual Assistant or perhaps an Enterprise Bot seeking to stitch together multiple bots within an organization.